 No. There is no such facility on the Council of Mortgage Lenders or Building Society Association sites.
 Very few lenders make their panel listings viewable online.
 If you are in need of a Greenwich conveyancing practitioner on the Kent Reliance please use our tool.

 I'm spending time looking at apartments in Greenwich and I am about to put in an offer.
 Is it wise to have my conveyancing practitioner on ‘stand by’?
 I intend to finance via a mortgage with Skipton.

 You should start obtaining conveyancing quotes from solicitors ASAP.
-Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and forward their contact information on to the selling agent.
-As you are seeking a mortgage with Skipton, ask your prospective lawyers if they are on the Skipton conveyancing panel otherwise they can't do the mortgage legal work.
+After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their contact information on to the EA.
+As you are getting a mortgage with Skipton, ask your prospective lawyers if they are on the Skipton conveyancing panel otherwise they can't do the mortgage legal work.

 I had an offer accepted on an apartment in Greenwich on 31/12/2018, valuation was booked 3 days after, all came back fine.
 Solicitor appointed, so all that was missing was my mortgage offer.
 Having made daily calls to Coventry BS and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Coventry BS conveyancing panel.
 Can the lender hold off the offer?

 Mortgage companies tend not to not issue an offer until they have details of a lawyer on their panel.
 It can take a few weeks for Coventry BS to deal with your lawyer's application to be on the Coventry BS conveyancing panel.
 There's no guarantee that your solicitor will be accepted.